Slide-in Bathtubs: The Basics

 Do you rely on a ceiling lift to assist you with transferring between surfaces?
 If so, it is possible to install a track on the ceiling above the tub and use it in conjunction with a waterproof sling to transfer into and out of a slide-in tub. - PORTABLE MECHANICAL LIFT

 Does a caregiver assist you to perform transfers using a portable patient lift?
 If so, some (but not all) slide in tub models can be used in conjunction with a portable mechanical patient lift.
-Models that can be used with a portable patient lift have a pre-existing space or a panel at the bottom edge of the tub that can be removed to allow the legs of the lift to slide underneath.
+Slide in tub models that can be used with a portable patient lift are ones that have a pre-existing space or a panel at the bottom edge of the tub that can be removed to allow the legs of the lift to slide underneath.
+A hydraulic patient lift can be purchased, which has a lever that is pumped up and down to raise and lower a person.
+This type tends to be cheapest.
+Battery operated models are also available that make it easy to raise and lower a person simply with the push of a button. l

 Portable Mechanical Patient Lift Amazon.com